 Express Entry (Federal Skilled Worker, Federal Skilled Trades, Canadian Experience Class)

-Express Entry is a points-based system managed through a profile in the IRCC portal.
-When you create your Express Entry profile, you declare information about your education, work experience, language scores, and personal details.
+Express Entry is a points-based system run through a profile in the IRCC portal.
+When you create your Express Entry profile, you declare your education, work experience, language scores, and personal details.
 When IRCC invites you to apply for permanent residence (ITA), you must upload supporting documents that verify everything you declared.
 Any document in your package that is not in English or French requires a compliant certified translation.
 Documents commonly translated for Express Entry include foreign educational credentials, foreign employment records, police certificates from countries of residence, and civil status documents.
-The baseline rule — translation plus certified copy of original — applies throughout.
+The baseline rule, translation plus certified copy of the original, applies throughout, and our overview of IRCC translation requirements in Canada walks through how it applies document by document.

 Family Sponsorship (Spouse, Common-Law Partner, Dependent Children, Parents and Grandparents)

 Family sponsorship applications require extensive civil documentation.
-For spousal and partner sponsorships, common documents needing translation include marriage certificates, birth certificates of dependent children, divorce decrees from prior marriages, death certificates if applicable, and any relationship evidence that contains written text in a language other than English or French.
+For spousal and partner sponsorships, common documents needing translation include marriage certificates, birth certificates of dependent children, divorce decrees from prior marriages, death certificates where applicable, and any relationship evidence that contains written text in a language other than English or French.
 For parent and grandparent sponsorship, birth certificates establishing the family relationship and any foreign-language identity documents must be translated.
-The prohibition on family member translations is particularly relevant here — the sponsoring family member cannot translate documents for the application, even if they are professionally bilingual.
+The ban on family member translations is especially relevant here: the sponsoring family member cannot translate documents for the application, even if they are professionally bilingual.

 Study Permits